GessioMori/tailpoll-backend/README.md

 ## TailPool Backend

-A simple pool backend service using NestJS.
+A pool backend service using NestJS.